Do you have a small farm? Do you want to raise your chickens out on pasture in a flexible unit? Welcome to the eggmobile!

 Open the door and let the chickens out

 9. What do farmers do with their chickens in the winter?

 Eggmobiles have incredibly practical uses depending on the type of land you have and the farm you run.

-This allows them to handle freezing water and give their pastures a rest.
+This allows them to handle freezing weather and give their pastures a rest.

 Use our guide above to create an eggmobile for your farm!

 This is a great way to build a real portable coop that can be used anywhere on your land.